Potatoo-oo/Potatoo_RISC/README.md

 CNN implemented is a minimal CNN which only does dot products between image (9x9) and kernel (3x3) matrices, future implementation on pooling and other functions

+Please take note that this project is done solely for education purpose only

 ### SoftWare: